Androgyny: Contemporary trends

 The 21st century additionally saw global conversations around gender identity which helped further the presence of androgyny in fashion.
 In the mid-2010s, online searches for the word "nonbinary" skyrocketed, and young people began to see themselves as nonbinary or gender nonconforming.
 Actor Lachlan Watson, who uses they/them pronouns, posted a photo on Instagram wearing a t-shirt saying "Gender is Over," a riff on the John Lennon and Yoko Ono "War is Over" poster.

 Singer Billie Eilish has also openly called gender roles "ancient."
-Since her musical debut in 2016, Eilish has worn both traditionally masculine and feminine silhouettes, wearing a Marilyn Monroe inspired Oscar de la Renta gown to the Met Gala in 2021 to being referred to as a "hey mamas" lesbian after an appearance on Chicken Shop Date in 2024 where she wore an oversized tee, bandana, and backwards cap.
+Since her musical debut in 2016, Eilish has worn both traditionally masculine and feminine silhouettes, wearing a Marilyn Monroe inspired Oscar de la Renta gown to the Met Gala in 2021 to being referred to as a "hey mamas" lesbian after an appearance on Chicken Shop Date in 2024 where she wore an oversized tee, bandana, and backwards cap..
+In the emerging electronic music scene, singer and artist 2hollis expressed that acts such as wearing makeup and wigs should not be "inherently feminine," and that Prince was an inspiration when learning to express himself in a way that's not limited by gender.

 Symbols and iconography

 In the ancient and medieval worlds, androgynous people and hermaphrodites were represented in art by the caduceus, a wand of transformative power in ancient Greco-Roman mythology.
 The caduceus was created by Tiresias and represents his transformation into a woman by Juno in punishment for striking at mating snakes.
 The caduceus was later carried by Hermes/Mercury and was the basis for the astronomical symbol for the planet Mercury and the botanical sign for hermaphrodite.
 That sign is now sometimes used for transgender people.

 Another common androgyny icon in the medieval and early modern period was the Rebis, a conjoined male and female figure, often with solar and lunar motifs.
 Still another symbol was what is today called sun cross, which united the cross (or saltire) symbol for male with the circle for female.
 This sign is now the astronomical symbol for the planet Earth.